-Aditya Tuli, 43, is a British citizen who has made Malaysia his home.
-Aditya has over 19 years of experience in the IT Industry.
-He was appointed as the Chief Digital Officer for Sime Darby Plantation Berhad in August 2019.
+Aditya Tuli, 44, is a British citizen who has made Malaysia his home.
+Aditya has over 20 years of experience in the IT Industry.
+He was appointed as the Chief Digital Officer for Sime Darby Plantation Berhad (SDP) in August 2019.
 Prior to his appointment, he held the position of Vice President of Technology and Innovation for Malaysia Global Innovation and Creativity Centre (MaGIC).

-Aditya began his career in 1999 as a Software Analyst and later progressed to become CTO at InfoBahn in India.
-He managed development and implementation of ERP solutions to large clients in Hong Kong and developed an electronic messaging gateway for a Reinsurance partner in London.
+Aditya began his career in 1999 as a Software Analyst and later progressed to become Chief Technology Officer (CTO) at InfoBahn in India.
+He managed the development and implementation of Enterprise Resource Planning (ERP) solutions for large clients in Hong Kong and developed an electronic messaging gateway for a Reinsurance partner in London.
 Aditya led the team that pioneered an electronic messaging gateway built on ACORD standards for the London Insurance Market in 2002.
-At InfoBahn, he built and led a team of 25 software engineers and introduced various engineering process to transition from desktop software development to web development and also from traditional waterfall development to Agile development.
+At InfoBahn, he built and led a team of 25 software engineers and introduced various engineering processes to transition from desktop software development to web development and also from traditional waterfall development to Agile development.

 In 2006, Aditya was the Applications Head for Petrofac Training, an international service provider for the Oil and Gas Industry.
 He managed the development and adoption of Microsoft Great Plains ERP solution for Petrofac.
 Later, he managed the development for a Training Management Solution built on Great Plains and built an internal team to support Great Plains and develop other extensions to it.
 Since 2006, Aditya has varied experiences in consulting small businesses and large corporates in the UK in their adoption of cloud and SaaS solutions.
 He also worked for startups in the UK and Malaysia, before migrating to Malaysia in 2014 for a role with Xchanging Malaysia as their CRM Practice Lead.
 At Xchanging Malaysia, Aditya product managed an entire suite of analytics offerings for the Banking and Financial Services Industry.